 A full time independent advocate was available.
-A timetable was available on the ward to inform patients of the date and time of the advocate visits and included the dates of the patient forum meetings.
-The independent advocate facilitated both the weekly "Have Your Say" and monthly "Shannon for Us"

-patient forum meetings.
+A timetable was displayed on the ward to inform patients of the date and time the advocate visits and the schedule of the patient forum meetings they facilitate.
+The independent advocate facilitated both the weekly "Have Your Say" and monthly "Shannon for Us" patient forum meetings.
 The independent advocate was part of the operational team and attended weekly bed management and operational meetings.
-The advocate attended multi-disciplinary meetings on request from the patient.
+The advocate also attended multi-disciplinary meetings when requested by patient.
+Staff knew how to access and effectively use advocacy services.
+A carers advocate was also available.